Church Taxi Services

 It was a white cinder block building where the Church services were held.
 It was located in a nearby neighborhood up near Van Born Road and Beech Daly.
 I’m guessing the building itself was never meant to be a church.
 In its former life it must have been the home of a commercial enterprise of some sort. it could have been a former distillery; possibly from back in the days of Al Capone and prohibition… it smelled that good.
 It was hard to ignore the essence of alcohol and or turpentine that emanated from somewhere in a back room.

 The congregation would gather in the main room.
 It was the larger of what was available and had been temporarily populated with wooden folding chairs.
 There were no windows but there were a few curtains hanging along the walls.
 They obviously covered something; some signature of what went on there in a previous life.
 After appropriate greetings were made the service would begin with the singing of a song from the hymnals.
 The song books having been placed earlier on the folding chairs by younger family members.
 Page numbers for the services songs were posted on a board up in the front near the preachy place.
 The Lectern.

 After a brief bout with singing announcements were made concerning members of the church.
-Which sometimes, to my amazement, included a prayer for our dear Sister Hart.
-Whom, it was reported, had taken ill and couldn’t be with us today.
+When sometimes to my amazement, a prayer for our dear Sister Hart was included.
+Whom it was reported, had taken ill and couldn’t be with us today.
 We would then gather in our bible study groups, either behind curtains arranged up front or in separate little rooms.
 These could have been former storage closets from the bygone era.
 Keep in mind these events all occurred a very long time ago.
 And considering my advanced age now, I may have forgotten a few details.
 But, I cannot recall my Mother, our dear Sister Hart, ever attending the little church, either with or without me.

 Cancel the Taxi